AdaCore/gnatstudio/docs/users_guide/remote.rst

 In order to compile, run, or debug on a host remote from GNAT Studio, your configuration must meet the following conditions:

-  .. index:: password

 * Have a remote connection to the host using :program:`rsh`, :program:`ssh`, or :program:`telnet`.
-GNAT Studio can handle passwords for such connections.
+GNAT Studio requires a passwordless connection.

 * Have either a Network Filesystem (i.e. NFS, SMB, or equivalent) sharing the project files between the host and the target or have